videojs/video.js/docs/guides/plugins.md

 # Video.js Plugins

 One of the great strengths of Video.js is its ecosystem of plugins that allow authors from all over the world to share their video player customizations.
-This includes everything from the simplest UI tweaks to new [playback technologies and source handlers](tech.md)!
+This includes everything from the simplest UI tweaks to new [playback technologies and source handlers][tech]!

 Because we view plugins as such an important part of Video.js, the organization is committed to maintaining a robust set of tools for plugin authorship: